 Orange Peel UV

-Combining a raised design with a textured finish, orange peel UV creates visual interest and a unique tactile experience.
+Combining a raised design with a textured finish, orange peel UV creates visual interest and unique tactile experience.

 The UV Coating Process

-Advantages and Disadvantages of UV coating
+Advantages and Disadvantages of UV Coating

-It also offers a higher level of scuff resistance in comparison to aqueous coatings and varnishes.
+- Scuff resistant: It also offers a higher level of scuff resistance in comparison to aqueous coatings and varnishes.
 UV coated items resist abrasion quite impressively, though the type of coating will also influence the smudge resistance.

-Quick drying helps ensure a reduction in lead time and a more efficient process overall.
+- Fast drying: Quick-drying helps ensure a reduction in lead time and a more efficient process overall.